 Vegetarians won’t care but our favourites were the #4, The Bour (oh, that tender pork!), #6 Coconut Chicken Curry (Thai meets the Caribbean), # 8 One Love.

 All of this tasty tapas happens on Saturdays.
 Sit in the shade (or in the sun) watch the waves roll in and listen to the ten piece band, Rootsterford, entertain you with the best reggae music.
 There is a cover charge for Rootsterford of $80 but it includes one drink.
 Ten piece band, live music, a free drink, $80 is a bargain for that level of professional music.
 Have a listen.
 Surf’s Up does serve breakfast and lunch too from Wednesday to Sunday, as the café also caters to the four room B&B, El Sol La Vida.
 Everything is up and upbeat at Surf’s Up.

 (Surf’s Up Beach Café/El Sol La Vida are located on Avenida Ernesto Coppel #52 – go past Emerald Bay, veer right and you’ll hit a dirt road which will take you to Surf’s Up, call: 988 0951 or e mail Leanne Wright at: firstname.lastname@example.org.
-Handicap accessible, major credit cards accepted (just not American Express), now open all summer long.)
+Handicap accessible, major credit cards accepted (just not American Express), it is closed for the summer.)

 Water’s Edge Bistro, less is more

 By Sheila Madsen and her three amigos, November 2013